odedlaz/runas/README.md

 A tool that runs a binary in a non-interactive session, with different permissions.

+# Project Status
+This project is now unmaintained.
+Its successor, doas, is being [actively developed](https://github.com/odedlaz/doas).
 # Motivation

 You must be thinking that I'm re-inventing the wheel.
 Well, I'm not.
 Let look at the following scenario: